 There is a lot of reading material on preparing and planning for your Ultra race, insightful interviews and talks.
 Feel free to browse.
 Useful

-downloads will be uploaded from time to time.
+downloads will be uploaded from time to time. (pl note that these are links to external websites)

 Links to Essential Reading